99003780/pythonMiniproject/1_Requirements/readme.md

 ## Introduction
-      This miniproject is based on automated excelsheets where we can retrive and extract a particular data from a large group of files into a master sheet using python automation
+This miniproject is based on automated excelsheets where we can retrive and extract a particular data from a large group of files into a master sheet using python automation. our main aim is to make data entry job easy and We are going to write a Python program that can process thousands of spreadsheets and manage all the calculations under a second for the user.